 - Maintain a steady diet and exercise regimen to help the body and mind feel better.

 - Quit smoking, if applicable; you can reach out to a medical professional for guidance.

 Preventing and managing diabetic retinopathy require a multi-disciplinary approach involving your eye doctor and other medical professionals.
 Your eye doctor will perform a comprehensive eye exam to determine whether you have diabetic retinopathy, assess its severity, and discuss preventative strategies as well as the latest treatment options.

-Contact at 208-965-8044 to schedule your diabetic eye exam today, and to learn more about what you can do to protect your vision and general health.
+Contact Ada Vision Center at 208-336-2020 to schedule your diabetic eye exam today, and to learn more about what you can do to protect your vision and general health.